 Special Issue: The Fifth Circuit's Brackeen opinion is complex and only applies to Louisiana, Mississippi, and Texas.
 A key takeaway is that ICWA remains constitutional, and the legal issues addressed in the case remain alive and ripe for decision before any state court in which they are raised.
-On September 3, 2021, the petitioners and respondents filed petitions for a writ of certiorari to the Supreme Court of the United States.
-For more details about the Fifth Circuit opinion and case history read the July 1, 2021 Resource Letter from the Children's Commission.
+The Supreme Court of the United States granted petitions for a writ of certiorari and will hear oral arguments in the Fall 2022 term.
+For more details about the Fifth Circuit opinion and case history please see the July 1, 2021 Resource Letter from the Children's Commission.
 See also the related state case Interest of Y.J., No. 02-19-00235-CV, 2019 WL 6904728 (Tex.
-App. - Fort Worth, December 19, 2019, pet. filed).
+App.-Fort Worth, December 19, 2019, pet. denied).